loveencounterflow/coffeenode-mojikura/README.md

     ot:       'i'
     ov.i:     7

-Note: whether `person:"wuzetian"` is precise enough to identify the person will depend on your application.
-It is here merly used as a placeholder.
+Note: whether `person:"wuzetian"` is precise enough to uniquely identify the historical figure will depend on your application.
+It is here merely used as a placeholder.
 You could resort to using real-world URLs as identifiers (as in `(url)person:"http://en.wikipedia.org/wiki/Wu_Zetian"`) or use existential assertions (for which see below).

 ## Rules of Serialization